HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Arranging collection and delivery.

-Make sure you pack up the cargo correctly, find out if sensitive information is included and make sure envelopes are properly sealed.
+Make sure you package up the cargo correctly, find out if sensitive information is included and make sure envelopes are properly sealed.

 Support the implementation of social media strategy.

 Developing brand awareness and generating inbound traffic.
-Knowledge of blogging and email marketing would be advantageous.
+A knowledge of blogging and email marketing would be advantageous.
 Many companies have a blog that will need updating regularly.
-It’s also an excellent way to show off your literary skills to senior members of staff.
-If you enjoy writing, make an offer to take on that responsibility.
+It’s also an excellent way to show off your literary skills to senior members of staff if you enjoy writing make an offer to take that responsibility.

 Assisting at red carpet and publicity events.